(H21.4) Pupillary membranes

 Treatment and Medical Assistance

-Main goal of the treatment: To correct the deformity of limbs.
+Main goal of the treatment: To reduce the inflammation and irritation of the pupillary membranes.

 Icon